LinetOsoro/LinetOsoro/README.md

 ### 👋 Hello, I'm Linet!

-I’m a Data Analyst specializing in SQL, Machine Learning, Tableau, and BI Reporting.
+I am an aspring Data Analyst specializing in SQL, Machine Learning, Tableau, and BI Reporting.
 With a strong background in Business Administration, Management, and hands-on leadership experience as an Assistant District Supervisor, I excel at transforming data into actionable insights to drive both strategic and operational decisions.

 ### 🛠 Skills & Tools: